 Where Will Your Ads Appear?

-This depends on a lot of things (that information is coming later in this post) but the typical two places to use retargeting are on Facebook and Google’s Display Network.
-The Google Display Network manages the advertising for millions of sites and your ad could appear on any of them.
+This depends on a lot of things (that information is coming later in this post), but the typical two places to use retargeting are on Facebook and Google Display Network.
+The Google Display Network manages the advertising for millions of sites, and your ad could appear on any of them.

 Designing Ads That Work

-Besides basic principles such as ‘use readable fonts’ and A banner ad needs to have four basic elements:
+Besides basic principles(opens in a new tab) such as ‘use readable fonts’, a banner ad needs to have four basic elements:

-The Call to Action – you need to clearly define the action you want the user to take.
+3. The Call to Action – you need to clearly define the action you want the user to take.
 I’ve written an epic guide to buttons right here.
-If you’ve read it, you’ll know that I’m a fan of buttons that say “Book My Spot Now.”
+If you’ve read it, you’ll know that I’m a fan of buttons that say ‘Book My Spot Now’.

 This means that even though the entire ad is clickable, the ad design itself should have a button.

-Design Consistency – the ad itself and the website that the user is being directed to need to have a consistency in terms of the design feel.
+4. Design Consistency – the ad itself and the website that the user is being directed to need to have consistency in terms of the design feel.

 Facebook Ads Are Different